 Greater Downtown - is Calgary's primary activity centre with the highest concentration of employment and population growth.
-It is the heart of Calgary and comprised of the Downtown Core and several higherdensity neighbourhoods.
+It is the heart of Calgary and comprised of the Downtown Core and several higher-density neighbourhoods.
 It is where the transportation system has the highest levels of interconnectivity.

-Areas identified as the following future Activity Centres generally have a low-density built form today and an existing employment character to build upon.
+The following Activity Centres generally have a low-density built form today and an existing employment character to build upon.
 Their parcel size, location and built form provide the potential for comprehensive, higher-intensity development that can be integrated with the Primary Transit Network as well as with adjacent communities.